Last Updated on November 29, 2023 by Laura Teso

 It was bitter cold when we arrived in Noale.
 We wandered and snoop around, taking pictures to the people and to the quaint corners of the town.

-Bonfire time!
-It was beautiful, mostly because the day was clear and we could enjoy a marvelous sunset while the bonfire was lit.
+It was beautiful, mostly because the day was clear.
+So we could enjoy a marvelous sunset during the bonfire.